speakeasyjs/speakeasy/README.md

 ### speakeasy.totp(options) | speakeasy.time(options)

 Calculate the one-time password using the time-based algorithm, TOTP.
 Specify the key, and receive the one-time password for that time.
 By default, the time step is 30 seconds, so there is a new password every 30 seconds.
 However, you may override the time step.
 You may also override the time you want to calculate the time from.
 You can also specify a password length, as well as the encoding (ASCII, hexadecimal, or base32) for convenience.
-Returns the one-time password.
+Returns the one-time password as a string.

 Written to follow [RFC 6238](http://tools.ietf.org/html/rfc6238).
 Calculated with: `C = ((T) / X); HOTP(K,C) = Truncate(HMAC-SHA-1(K,C))`